datocms/documentation/src/hugo/basic-usage.md

 }
 ```

 Now that you know how you can create local files, the final step is to start generating them with data coming from DatoCMS.
-An object called `dato` is available for you exactly for this purpose:
+An object called `dato` is available exactly for this purpose:

 ```javascript
 // dato.config.js